 Google Chrome in Windows will use the Internet Explorer settings, so configure within Internet Explorer's Tools, Internet Options dialog, or by going to Control Panel and selecting Internet Options within sub-category Network and Internet.For Chrome under Mac OS X, SPNEGO will work without any additional confguration, but will only negotiate to NTLM.
 It is possible to configure a setting named AuthServerWhitelist to authorize host or domain names for SPNEGO protocol message exchanges.
 There are a couple ways this can be done: (1) from the command line; or (2) joining Mac OS to AD.1.
 Within a Mac OS Terminal shell use the following command:

-You will need to get an initial ticket granting ticket (TGT) from your Kerberos KDC (domain controller) in order to request service tickets for the IWA Adapter:>kinit joe@ADEXAMPLE.PINGIDENTITY.COMjoe@ADEXAMPLE.PINGIDENTITY.COM's Password: (password here)Now, cd into the Chrome directory and start Chrome with the AuthServerWhitelist parameter:>cd /Applications/Google Chrome.app/Contents/MacOS>./"Google Chrome" --auth-server-whitelist="*.adexample.pingidentity.com"Once configured, this setting will persist every time Chrome is launched.
+You will need to get an initial ticket granting ticket (TGT) from your Kerberos KDC (domain controller) in order to request service tickets for the IWA Adapter:>kinit joe@ADEXAMPLE.PINGIDENTITY.COMjoe@ADEXAMPLE.PINGIDENTITY.COM's Password: (password here)Now, cd into the Chrome directory and start Chrome with the AuthServerWhitelist parameter:>cd /Applications/Google Chrome.app/Contents/MacOS>./"Google Chrome" --auth-server-whitelist="*.adexample.pingidentity.com"Note: There's a second policy that one may want to set, AuthNegotiateDelegateWhitelist, to point Chrome to a particular server to delegate credentials to.Add this parameter to the above command by specifying --auth-negotiate-delegate-whitelist="*.adexample.pingidentity.com"If this parameter is not set, Chrome will not delegate user credentials even if a server is detected as being on the Intranet.Once configured, this setting will persist every time Chrome is launched.
 You will still need to run kinit every 10 hours in order to allow Chrome to request service tickets for the IWA adapter.

 2. Joining Mac OS to Windows Active Directory: